Archive

 TFMoran Sponsors The Palace Theatre “Forever Emma” Golf Classic

 TFMoran was a proud sponsor of the Palace Theatre “Forever Emma” Golf Classic, which supports the Forever Emma Scholarship Fund.
-Established in memory of Bedford, NH resident Emma Bechert, this fund aims to provide opportunities for children to engage in the arts.
+Established in memory of Bedford, NH resident Emma Bechert.
+The fund aims to provide opportunities for children to engage in the arts.

-The Tournament was held this past Friday, September 20, 2024 at the Passaconaway Country Club in Litchfield, NH.
+The tournament was held Friday, September 20, 2024 at the Passaconaway Country Club in Litchfield, NH.
 It featured a shotgun start in a scramble format, along with a lively 19th hole reception, lunch, and an awards ceremony.

 TFMoran sponsored the “Beat the Pro” contest, where teams had the chance to compete against Matt Anderson, PGM I , Passaconaway’s Golf Pro, for prizes from the club.
 A special thank you to Matt for his invaluable support in making “Beat the Pro” a successful fundraiser!

-Our team included Dan Blais, Senior Project Manager from our Stormwater Department; Doug Blais, from the Palace Theater and Southern New Hampshire University (SNHU); Ken Nivison, from SNHU; and Stephen Oberto, Assistant Golf Coach at Campbell High School
+The TFMoran team included Dan Blais, Senior Project Manager from the Stormwater Department; Doug Blais, from the Palace Theater and Southern New Hampshire University (SNHU); Ken Nivison, from SNHU; and Stephen Oberto, Assistant Golf Coach at Campbell High School

 The TFMoran team emerged victorious in the contest, finishing an impressive 10 under par!